linkedin/Liger-Kernel/Readme.md

 ### 1. ⚡ Torch Compile

 Since Liger Kernel is 100% Triton-based, it works seamlessly with Torch Compile.
-In the following example, Liger Kernel can further optimize on top of Torch Compile, reducing the memory by more than half.
+In the following example, Liger Kernel can be further optimized on top of Torch Compile, reducing the memory by more than a half.

 | Configuration                  | ⚡ Throughput (tokens/sec) | 💾 Memory Reserved (MB) |
 |--------------------------------|----------------------------|-------------------------|